teppokoivula/SearchEngine/README.md

 If a theme includes style and/or script files, for each type there should be a directory (i.e. `/themes/theme-name/scripts/` and/or `/themes/theme-name/styles/`), and for each file there should be both the file named by params (such as style.css) and a minified file with ".min" in its name (such as style.min.css).

+**Note**: custom themes should be placed within your templates directory, modifying files within the module directory is not recommended, since they may get overwritten in an update.
+You can configure the path of your custom themes via "Advanced" section of SearchEngine module settings.

 ## Requirements

 - ProcessWire >= 3.0.112